-- 1. In Enhanced Forestry Zones, for the purposes of FPPR s.12.4(1), as a Strategy, to increase the short-term availability of timber, a cutblock may be larger than 40 ha, provided that the Holder conducts Primary Forest Activities in a manner consistent with: - a.
-A Retention Silvicultural System; and - b.
-Practice recommendations prescribed in the applicable Hydrologic Evaluation. - 2.
-In Enhanced Forest Management Zones, for the purposes of FPPR s.12.4(2), as a Strategy, each Holder must not harvest timber on a New Cutblock, unless: - a.
-All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in s.3 of this Strategy; or - b.
-The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in s.1 of this Strategy. - 3.
-For the purposes of s.2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
-At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 1.3 m and

-- i.
-Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
+- In Enhanced Forestry Zones, for the purposes of FPPR s.12.4(1), as a Result or Strategy, to increase the short-term availability of timber, a cutblock may be larger than 40 ha, provided that the Holder conducts Primary Forest Activities in a manner consistent with: - a.
+To address biodiversity, using a Retention Silvicultural System; and - The practice recommendations contained in the most current applicable Hydrologic Assessment.

+Result or Strategy - Enhanced Forestry Zones - FPPR s.12.4(2)

+- 2. In Enhanced Forest Management Zones, for the purposes of FPPR s.12.4(2), as a Result or Strategy, each Holder must not harvest timber on a New Cutblock, unless: - a.
+All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in section 3 of this Result or Strategy: or - b.
+The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in section 1 of this Result or Strategy. - 3.
+For the purposes of section 2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
+At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 1.3 m and - Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
 Is stocked with at least 500 trees per ha of a commercially valuable species;